niharhEAVR/Cohort-3.0-Webdev/class_19/01_notes/05_component.md

-Sure!
-Let’s look at a real-life example to illustrate what components are and why they’re useful.

 ### Real-Life Example: Building a Car Dashboard

 Imagine you’re designing a digital **car dashboard** with different parts.
 Each part shows specific information and can work independently.
 You might have different sections like: